Sophie Hunger: Career

 From 2002 to 2006, Hunger was a guest singer for the project Superterz and appears on the 2006 album Standards released by that group.
 Starting in 2004, Hunger was the lead singer of the indie rock group Fisher.
 The band split in 2007.

 Hunger plays guitar, blues harp, piano and composes most of her songs in English, French, Swiss German, German and Swiss Italian.
 In 2006, in a few days, she home-recorded her solo début album, Sketches on Sea.

 On 6 July 2008, Hunger and her band gave a concert in the Miles Davis Hall at the Montreux Jazz Festival, as well as Yael Naim and Camille.
 In July 2009, Hunger and her band closed out day 2 of TEDGlobal.

+1983, her third album after Sketches At Sea and Monday's Ghost, released in early 2010.
+This album was described as being a further development of her own mix of genres exhibited on the previous two albums.
 In June 2010, Sophie Hunger and her band played the John Peel stage at Glastonbury Festival.
 Sophie Hunger was the first Swiss artist that has ever played there.
 In July 2010 she played at the 100 Club, London, in October 2010 at The Roundhouse, London.

-In late 2010, it was announced that Sophie Hunger would release a début record for the North American market as Sophie Hunger: s/t on Manimal Vinyl in April 2011.
+Later that year, it was announced that Sophie Hunger would release a début record for the North American market as Sophie Hunger: s/t on Manimal Vinyl in April 2011.
 The CD contained tracks from 1983 and Monday's Ghost.

-In 2011, her version of Noir Désir's "Le vent nous portera" was featured in the film Café de Flore, directed by Jean-Marc Vallée.
+In 2011, her version of Noir Désir's "Le vent nous portera", which first appeared on 1983, was featured in the film Café de Flore, directed by Jean-Marc Vallée.

+In 2012, Hunger released her fourth Album, The Danger Of Light, which has been described to be influenced by jazz, or as changing between the genres folk, rock, pop and chansons.

+She participated in the Bundesvision Song Contest 2013 as a featured artist on the song "Fremde" with rapper Max Herre.
+Representing the German state of Baden-Württemberg, they finished in eighth place with a total of 51 points.
+The song was included in a deluxe version of the 2012 German number-one album Hallo Welt!, in which Sophie also contributed vocals and lyrics to the song "Berlin - Tel Aviv".

+Supermoon, her fifth album, has been released in 2015.
+This album was described as alluding to the jazz roots from Hunger's first few albums, while mixing musical genres on every track.

-She features on "Song of I", a track from Steven Wilson's To The Bone album.
+In 2017 she made an appearance on the single "Song of I", a track from Steven Wilson's To the Bone.

-In 2012, The Swiss native mixes folk and pop influences with a liberal sprinkling of jazz.
-Her third album The Danger Of Light is refreshingly different - Hunger has a great voice, expressive and beguiling, yet also powerful when it needs to be.
-The closing Take A Turn is the simplest track of all, with just finger picked guitar and a harmonica giving it a more folky feel.
-It's soft and has a fragile purity that demonstrates just what a fine singer she is.

-In 2015, her 5th album was released.
-Hunger is a musician who plays with pop structures and instrumentation while simultaneously taking bold, largely successful risks.
-She's an experimenter with an ear for hooks, and the songs of Supermoon twist and turn in delightfully surreal ways, while remaining endlessly accessible and inviting.
-Capable of veering between bold, reckless wit on "Superman Woman", with an almost childish enthusiasm, into hushed, fragile weariness on "Craze", the material from her latest album Supermoon - which features vocal contributions from Eric Cantona - is eclectic and surprising.

-On August 31, 2018, Hunger released her fourth and most sonically diverse album to date in the form of Molecules.
-This time, Hunger, along with producer Dan Carey, has opted for synths and electronica to form the basis of the album.
-Recorded with Carey in South London, the album represents the biggest departure from what might be described as Hunger's signature sound to date, embracing a darker sonic identity and an altogether starker tonal palette.